Table of contents

 6. Culture and media

 The House of Lords counts among its membership professional dancers, actors, composers, novelists and broadcasters.
-Four members are BAFTA award winners.
+Four members are BAFTA fellowship recipients.
 Members have also held senior leadership roles at broadcasting corporations, including the BBC, ITV and Channel 4.
 Five members have edited national newspapers or news magazines.

 7. Sport

 There are three Olympic and two Paralympic athletes in the current membership.
-The earliest competition a member contested was the 1964 Tokyo games, and the most recent was Baroness Grey-Thompson (Tanni Grey-Thompson) competing in Athens 2004.
+The earliest competition a member contested was the 1964 Tokyo Olympics, and the most recent was the Athens 2004 Paralympics, which Baroness Grey-Thompson (Tanni Grey-Thompson) competed in.

 8. International roles

-Six members have been EU commissioners, including Baroness Ashton of Upholland (Catherine Ashton) as the first EU high representative for foreign affairs.
+Six members served as EU commissioners, including Baroness Ashton of Upholland (Catherine Ashton) as the first EU high representative for foreign affairs.

 The membership also includes: